tailwindcomponents/articles/how-to-install-tailwindcss-in-laravel-8/index.md

 # How to Install Tailwindcss In Laravel 8

-There are many ways to install TailwindCss on a fresh Laravel 8 install.
+There are many ways to install Tailwindcss on a fresh Laravel 8 install.
 You can configure your application by yourself or use a Preset to do it faster.
 We'll start with the custom one, skip to the end to check available presets.

 ## Install Tailwindcss